6 Unconventional food

 Activity 7 Edible wild plants in the UK

-Below is a link to the pocket guide to edible wild plants in the UK.
+Below is a link to the guide to edible wild plants in the UK.
 Which of these plants can be found near where you live?
-If you are a non-UK resident, you may want to use a guide to edible wild plants local to you, although you may come across some of your local plants from the UK pocket guide.
+If you are a non-UK resident, you may want to use a guide to edible wild plants local to you, although you may come across some of your local plants from the UK guide.

 It is likely that you will also need to do some research about what species grow close to where you live, or spend a few minutes observing the area immediately around you.
 Within the UK, records of where different species have been observed can be found via the website of the Online Atlas of the British and Irish Flora, and in the interactive plant distribution map provided on the website of the Botanical Society of Britain & Ireland.
 The National Biodiversity Network Atlas may also be useful, likewise searches relating to local foraging activities.